adalundhe/cfn-check/README.md

 Ranges allow you to perform sophisticated selection of objects or data within a CloudFormation document.

 > [!IMPORTANT]
-> Range Tokens *only* work on list items.
+> Range Tokens *only* work on arrays.
 This means that any
 > values or other objects/data in the selected section of the
 > CloudFormation document will be *ignored* and filtered out.